quixio/quix-docs/docs/platform/tutorials/quick-start/quick-start.md

 ## Summary

-This quickstart guide aimed to give you a tour of some important Quix features.
+This quick start guide aimed to give you a tour of some important Quix features.
 You have learned:

 1. Quix enables you to build complex data processing pipelines, using prebuilt items from the Quix library.